ondrakoupil/models/README.md

 # models
-Few classes for easy manipulation with data via Nette Database Intended for myself.
+Few classes for easy manipulation with data via Nette Database.

+Intended for myself.

 ## DataManager